G

 Early Cenozoic Era

 60 million years ago, during the early Cenozoic period, the Megalodon was the king of sharks.
 It was the biggest ocean predator ever to exist, 65 feet long and weighing over 30 tons.
-Megalodon was so fierce and huge with its 7-inch long teeth, that it preyed on whales.
+Megalodon was so fierce and huge with its 7-inch-long teeth that it preyed on whales.
 Its cousin, the Otodus, at 39 feet, was also a major predator of that era.

 3D rendering of a Megaladon swimming in the ocean

-Megaladon weighed as much as 30 large great whites, reached up to 60 feet in length, and ate 2,500 pounds of food each day!
+Megalodon weighed as much as 30 large great whites, reached up to 60 feet in length, and ate 2,500 pounds of food each day!

 Scientists have believed that the great white evolved from Megalodon, Otodus megalodon, one of the largest sharks to have ever lived.
 Megalodon vanished from the fossil record around 3.6 million years ago.
 Why?
 Some scientists have started to theorize, after analyzing numerous fossils, that the great white actually may have helped to drive Megalodon to extinction.
 Great whites evolved about 4 million years ago, meaning that they lived among Megalodons for approximately 400,000 years.
 They weren’t as big — but maybe they were better hunters.